Instincts and motives for action

 You are not a bad character or being lazy when you choose the sofa rather than the gym after a long day at work.
 Or when you choose chocolate instead of broccoli.
 There’s nothing wrong with you.
 On the contrary!
 You are doing just as you are “programmed” to do.
 The highest stimulant wins if the three instincts get to decide.

 The three instincts sometimes compete with each other.
 It may be that you think it is more important to conserve resources than to experience enjoyment, like going to work instead of staying in bed on a Monday morning.
 Or you choose enjoyment even though you know you are wasting your resources, such as eating at a restaurant when you really should be saving your money.
-The three instincts – to seek pleasure, avoid suffering and conserving resources – affect true and false needs alike.
+The three instincts – to seek pleasure, avoid suffering and conserving resources – affect true needs and false needs alike.
 They are not about the long term.
 Reward here and now is what is applicable.
 The feelings which occur when you are influenced by the three instincts are very strong and very difficult to resist.
 This is because they originally decided survival or death.

 In practice